jina-ai/examples/wikipedia-sentences/README.md

 5. Delete the old index: `rm -rf workspace`
 6. Index your new dataset: `python app.py -t index`

+If you are using a subset of the data (less then 30,000 documents) we recommend you shuffle the data to prevent only indexing a specific letter of the alphabet.
+On linux on you can use the `shuf` command.

 ## 🔍 Search

 ### With REST API